138over/scratch/decoupling-configuration-from-automation/README.md

 ```

 The challenge initially is how to configure the buildscript section of gradle.
-The buildscript section of gradle setups environment to build the project, including
-downloads it's plugin dependencies and setting the classpath.
+The buildscript section of gradle sets up the environment to build the project, including downloads its plugin dependencies and setting the classpath.

 My first thought was metaprogramming the gradle dsl.
 Tried playing the meta
 game and it works when inlined within the buildscript {} block but does not
 work when using gradle 'apply from' statement

 ```
     This works inline i.e build.gradle.
-But if I want to have this functionality shared among many builds, and even for an organization, I want to use the gradle 'apply from' functionality, but it does not work seemelessly...
+But if I want to have this functionality shared among many builds, and even for an organization, I want to use the gradle 'apply from' functionality, but it does not work...

     buildscript {
         repositories.metaClass.buildscriptConfig { repo ->